Call to book01904 734 939

 About the tour

-Fascinating wildlife is just waiting to be discovered on this South African rail adventure aboard the Pride of Africa - one of the world's great luxury trains.
+Discover fascinating wildlife on this South African rail adventure aboard the Pride of Africa - one of the world's greatest luxury trains.
 Our voyage of discovery takes us through South Africa's most well-known game parks and ends with four nights in the cosmopolitan city of Cape Town.

 Highlights